-The amount of time individuals have been in a CDHP is shorter than others who have been enrolled in traditional coverage.
-Among individuals with traditional coverage, 21 percent had been in their plan for three to four years and 44 percent for five or more years.
-This compared with 27 percent and 28 percent, respectively, among those in a CDHP (Figure 4).
-While still lower than the percentage of individuals with traditional coverage, the number of people with a CDHP and the length of time they have been enrolled in a CDHP plan have been increasing.
-In 2013, 28 percent of CDHP enrollees reported that they had been in the health plan at least five years, up from 8 percent in 2006 (Figure 5).
+The survey found that the amount of time individuals have been in a CDHP was shorter than the time others have been enrolled in traditional coverage.
+Among individuals with traditional coverage, 19 percent had been in their plan for three to four years and 45 percent for five or more years.
+This compared with 21 percent and 30 percent, respectively, among people in a CDHP (Figure 4).
+While still lower than the percentage of individuals with traditional coverage, the number of people with a CDHP and the length of time they have been enrolled in a CDHP have been increasing.
+In 2014, 30 percent of CDHP enrollees reported that they had been in the health plan at least five years, up from 20 percent in 2006 (Figure 5).